 He's not suppressing his feelings.
 He's managing them so carefully that nobody around him ever has to deal with them.
 The voice messages are a pressure valve he can control completely.
 He decides when to open it, how long to vent, and then he closes it and sends a clean version.
 Nobody in his daily life sees the mess.
 They see the guy who used to be a hothead and figured it out.

-The life that works on paper but doesn't feel like yours
+When your life looks successful but doesn't feel like yours

 I've talked to a few people now who fit this description.
 Everything looks right from the outside.
 Daily life is functional.
 If you asked them how things are going they'd give you a good answer.
 Smooth, confident, no loose ends.